bitburner-official/bitburner-src/markdown/bitburner.darknet.connecttosession.md

 ## Darknet.connectToSession() method

-Attempts to connect to a darkweb server that you have previously authenticated on.
-The target must either be directly connected to the current server, have a stasis link, or be backdoored.
+Attempts to connect to a target darkweb server that you have previously authenticated on.
+Unlike `authenticate`<!-- -->, connectToSession can be used to get a session on servers at any distance.

-If successful, grants the script a session, allowing it to exec() to that server or scp() from it.
+If successful, grants the script a session, allowing it to scp() files from that target.
+It also allows starting scripts with exec() on that target, if the target is directly connected to the server that the script is running on, or has a backdoor or stasis link.

-If not, more detail may be able to be gathered by using heartbleed() to look at the resulting logs on the server.
+If unsuccessful, more detail may be able to be gathered by using heartbleed() to look at the resulting logs on the server.

 Response messages: